 In the 1830's a group of Lincoln businessmen built the original cast iron bridge.

 The superstructure of the bridge was re-built in steel to trunk road standards in 1975/76.
-However, as it still stands on the original piers and abutments, a fund is being set aside for its eventual reconstruction.
+However, as it still stands on the original piers and abutments, in order to meet its statutory obligations a replacement fund is being set aside for the bridge's eventual reconstruction.

 In 1994 a new toll plaza was constructed.
 The extra booth expanded the toll collection facility from two lanes to four and has reduced traffic queues considerably.
 Unfortunately, there is no extra space available for additional toll booths.